 When you start playback, the Now time updates continuously to show the current time.
-When you stop playback, the Now time stops at the time you stopped.
+When you stop playback, the Now time rewinds to the Now Time Marker.
 When you start playback again, it continues from the same point.

 If the Now time is advancing but you don't hear any sound, see Appendix A: Troubleshooting.
 If you are using MIDI sync or syncing to MIDI time code, SONAR waits to receive external timing data before it begins playing.
 If the various views are not updating during playback, make sure the Scroll Lock key on your computer keyboard is not enabled.
-For more information, see Chapter 18, Synchronizing Your Gear.
+For more information, see Chapter 18, Synchronizing Your Gear..